statmlben/awesome-statml/README.md

 ## Must-Read-Refs

+[METH] Fisher, R. A. (1922).
+[On the mathematical foundations of theoretical statistics](https://royalsocietypublishing.org/doi/pdf/10.1098/rsta.1922.0009).
+Philosophical transactions of the Royal Society of London.
+Series A, containing papers of a mathematical or physical character, 222(594-604), 309-368.

 [METH][OPT] Breiman, L. (2001).
 [Random forests](https://link.springer.com/article/10.1023/A:1010933404324).
 Machine Learning, 45(1), 5-32.

 - **keywords**: random forest, assemble methods, bias-variance trade-off